 If your older adult has had several narrowly missed accidents, that’s a sign that their driving skills are deteriorating.

-This could be happening because they’re misjudging gaps in traffic, misreading traffic signals or road signs, or underestimating the speed of oncoming cars.
+This could happen because drivers are misjudging gaps in traffic, misreading traffic signals or road signs, or underestimating the speed of oncoming cars.

 6. Driving at night makes them nervous

-If your older adult has become reluctant to drive at night, it’s a sign to pay closer attention to their overall driving skills.
+If your loved one has become reluctant to drive at night, it’s a sign to pay closer attention to their overall driving skills.

 7. Other people are getting scared

-If your older adult’s friends or other relatives aren’t comfortable riding in their car anymore or say something to you about their driving, pay attention to those concerns.
+If your loved one's friends or other relatives aren’t comfortable riding in their car anymore or say something to you about their driving, pay attention to those concerns.

 It’s not a good sign when people are too scared to ride in the car!